The two-edge connectivity survivable-network design problem in planar graphs: Proof of the Structure Theorem

 In this step, we make inter-brick connections for parts that were disconnected in the {\em mapping} step.
 Since joining vertices represent the ends of all disconnected parts, it suffices to connect joining vertices of $\opt_S$ with $\partial B$ to their mortar-graph counterparts via portal edges.

 This is illustrated in Figure~\ref{fig:restructure}~(d): We first move the edges of $\opt_S \cap \partial B$ to $MG$ for every brick $B$.
 Such edges may have been introduced in the restructure step: for every brick $B$, we connect $\opt_S \cap B$ to the mortar graph.
 For every joining vertex $v$ of $\opt_S \cap B$, we find the nearest portal $p_v$, add the subpath of $\partial B$ and $MG$ connecting $v$ and $p_v$ and add the portal edge corresponding to $p_v$.
+(We need at most two copies of each portal edge.)
 Finally we contract the edges introduced in the cleaving step.
 This produces a solution $\widehat{OPT}$ of $\mathcal{B}^+(MG)$.